 - Give your child a daily vitamin-and-mineral supplement.

-To learn more, see Nutrition for Children and Teens.
+To learn more, see Healthy Food for Kids: Easy Tips to Help Your Children and Teens Eat Healthier.

-Helping a child with attention deficit disorder improve social skills
+Helping a child with ADHD improve social skills

 - Speak gently but honestly with your child about his or her challenges and how to make changes.